hafuta/to-time/README.md

 #### Initializing using factory methods
-It is also possible to create a a TimeFrame instance by calling the static factory methods.
+It is also possible to create a TimeFrame instance by calling the static factory methods.
 The result will be a TimeFrame object similar to the one that is created by invoking the function with a textual time period.
 ```javascript
 toTime.fromHours(4).addMinutes(30).hours(); //4.5